 George and Harriette Morieson learnt of their son’s death by mid-October.
-Ivan’s brother James returned home in January 1918 suffering heart trouble.
+Ivan’s brother James returned home in January 1918 suffering from heart trouble.
 As the family knew little of how Ivan was killed, James wrote to the Red Cross Society asking for more information.
-They were able to provide a number of witness accounts which may have helped in some way with the family’s loss.
+They could provide a number of witness accounts that may have helped with the family’s loss.
 Ivan’s other enlisted brother Ernest returned home in June 1919.

 George Morieson died on 18 February 1935 leaving Harriet and eight living children.
 Harriette died three years later at Hawthorn.

 Ivan Morieson is remembered on the Hamilton Borough WW1 Honour Roll.